evillan0315/ai-editor-front/docs/STATE_MANAGEMENT.md

   - `setFetchFileContentError(message: string | null)`: Sets an error message if fetching `openedFile` content fails.
   - `setLoading(isLoading: boolean)` / `setError(message: string | null)` / `setApplyingChanges(isApplying: boolean)` / `setAppliedMessages(messages: string[])` / `clearState()`: General state management for the editor's various operational states.

 - **Integration**: Primarily consumed by `AiEditorPage.tsx` to drive the core AI interaction and file editing UI.
-Its actions are also called by `PromptGenerator.tsx` for initiating AI requests and by `FileTreeStore` via `setSelectedFile` to display file contents.
+Its actions are also called by `PromptGenerator.tsx` for initiating AI requests and by `fileTreeStore` via `setSelectedFile` to display file contents.

 ### 3. `fileTreeStore` (`src/stores/fileTreeStore.ts`)